You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 B) Take 3 clean neat protected copies of your resume, 2 copies of your references as well as your filled out sample application.

 C) Make certain you have recently bathed, used deodorant, combed your hair (if you have any), teeth brushed (if you have any), clothes ironed, shoes shined, and fresh breath.
-(Do not wear cologne/perfume, since the person could be allergic or just doesn’t care for the odor.)
+(Do not wear cologne/perfume, since the person could be allergic or just doesn’t care for your favorite fragrance.)

 D) Wear clothing just up one level from clothing normally worn on the job you’re applying for.
 (If a skirt & blouse is appropriate – wear a dress.
 If you would wear blue jeans, wear a nice pair of slacks, etc.)

 Think about it!
-In an interview no one is going to ask you about the 2nd Law of Thermo-dynamics, or how you liked the latest movie.
+In an interview seldom will you be asked about the 2nd Law of Thermo-dynamics, or how your favorite movie.
 They’re going to ask you simple, easy-to-answer questions that relate to your possible performance success on the job.
-(Frankly, they are gravely concerned the person they hire will be a dud!)
+(They are gravely concerned the person they hire is a dud!)
 If you are prepared, your interview will go great.
-Then you can ask questions to see if you really want to work for them.
+Then you can ask questions to see if you really want to work for them!

 Question 1: What happened at your previous job?